eebod/E-space-hashnode/clg6ng1o3000d09lb1keeaa0c.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1680845784600/7c4883da-060d-4443-b82b-ce548e9d3578.png align="center")

-Every time we use **mobile data**, that's internet access from your mobile phone through the SIM(Subscriber Identity Module) provided by ISPs like MTN, Airtel and the like in Nigeria, some radio magic happens.
+Every time we use **mobile data**, that's internet access to your mobile phone via the SIM(Subscriber Identity Module) provided by Telcos like MTN, Airtel and the like in Nigeria, some radio magic happens.

 When you or anybody access the internet, it simply means you have access to files on the **INTER**connected **NET**work, a connection of millions of computers around the world.
-This means you can reach and talk to computers owned by Google, therefore allowing you access to applications on their computers like Google's search engine, Youtube, not just Google's computers though, TikTok, Linkedin, Facebook, Amazon, Jumia, Bolt and every other website you can reach out there, you can reach their applications because they are available on the internet.
-You also have the ability to send files to computers on the internet(UPLOAD) or pull down files from the internet(DOWNLOAD)
+For example, this means you can reach and talk to computers owned by Google, therefore allowing you access to applications on their computers like Google's search engine, Youtube.
+On the internet you can access not just Google's computers though, you have access to Wikipedia, Zoom, TikTok, Linkedin, Facebook, Amazon, Jumia, Bolt, Uber and millions of other website out there.

+You can use their applications because they are available on the internet.
+You also have the ability to send files to computers on the internet(UPLOAD) or pull down files from the internet(DOWNLOAD), which is mostly what you do, when you watch, reels, shorts, stream movies etcetera.

+The internet is not some magic, but rather a very well thought through connections between continents with resources, via fibre cables laid on the sea floor, which are then picked up and managed by ISPs, data centers or service providers within each countries where they land.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1680858690329/b51dfd8b-080c-4989-bfeb-3d2c0d284bd3.png align="center")

 ⬆️ | [Image](https://www.submarinecablemap.com/) showing the Fiber cables under the sea, powering the internet.

-How you reach those servers is in itself a giant networking topic and a complex feat of engineering handled by Internet service providers around the world.
-But we'll just talk about the role the network masts play in the whole process.
+How you reach those servers is in itself a networking topic deserving a write up of its own and an beautiful engineering feat handled by Internet service providers around the world.
+But now, we'll just talk discuss the role the network masts deployed by telcos to extend their network, play in the whole process.

-* When you access the internet(assuming you still have an active data **subscription🥴**), the data(usually a type of request), is transmitted from your phone to the nearest network mast it is connected to, in the form of radio waves.
+* When you access the internet(assuming you still have an active data **subscription**), the data allows you to speak to the mast which passes on that request to other masts.

 * The data is then processed by the radio unit(I talked about radio units earlier up) on the network mast, which converts the data from digital to analog signals that can be transmitted over airwaves.